moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles-factories.md

   }
 ```
 Woah, what's going on here?
 A lot of simple checks, actually!
 Let's break down the code.
 First, we are detecting if the particle is off the ground with the `if(!this.onGround)` statement.
 If the particle *isn't* on the ground, it will continue the statement.
 The statement continues by slightly changing the particle's angle.
 Then it asks if the particle has progressed through a third of its age with the `if(this.age >= this.maxAge / 3)` code.
 If so, then it starts to shrink the particle.
-Otherwise it'll continue to grow the particle.
+Otherwise, it'll continue to grow the particle.
 What if the particle *is* on the ground?
 If the particle is on the ground, the particle losses *most* velocity.
 It still has the velocityY, because we never set it to 0.
 We don't need to.
 The reason why we set it to something in the first place is to let it hit the ground.
 And now that it is on the ground, and because the particle collides with the world, the particle stops the "y" velocity automatically!
 We also begin to reduce the particle's alpha, until it eventually despawns whenever the alpha hits 0, thanks to the `if(this.age++ >= this.maxAge || this.scale <= 0 || this.alpha <= 0)` statement from earlier.

 ## Texture Sheet
-We are getting very close to completeing our beautiful new particle factory.
+We are getting very close to completing our beautiful new particle factory.
 But, we need to figure out which TextureSheet is best for us.
 Let's go with `PARTICLE_SHEET_TRANSLUCENT`, as it allows for our particle to have some transparency.
 An alternative is `PARTICLE_SHEET_OPAQUE`, which does not allow for any transparency.

 ```java
   @Override